The Dominica Reform Party Constitution.

 Section 1

-1. This Constitution is hereby adopted under the authority of the membership of the Dominica Reform Party (DRP) and shall govern its affairs moving forward.
+1. This Constitution is hereby adopted under the authority of the membership of the Dominica Reform Party and shall govern its affairs moving forward.